top of page

 Before you meet with the Marrying Lady:

-• Apply for your marriage certificate online here.
-Yes, that's right, apply for your marriage certificate on the morning that you are getting married/having your paperwork completed (it won't work earlier).
-You will get the order number on the receipt at the end (if you don't go back and make sure you've requested to 'submit online' and not 'by mail').
-Take note of the order number for your letter.
+3. Apply for your marriage certificate online here on the morning that you are getting married.
+It won't work earlier (and you don't need to wait 6-8 weeks after the date of marriage if you received that old information from your City Hall).
+You will get the order number from the receipt at the end (if you don't, go back and make sure you've requested to 'submit online' and not 'by mail').
+The $15 Certificate is accepted for Immigration to Canada.
+The $22 Long Form is sometimes required when moving from Canada to other countries.

 bottom of page